ScienceMoo/OpenAI/README.md

 - Practiced using openAI's API to generate paintings, it did not seem very powerful compared to other image generators
 - The AI doesn't make its own artistic choices, but it can produce some creative ideas upon the right prompts
 - Not sure how to get more realistic and interesting paintings

+#### NLP pratice

+- Learing how to read, sort and analyze text data using nltk library